 When and how can we book a program for our school?

-Generally bookings takes place in April/May for the entire school year starting in August.
-The programs are first-come, first-served and our calendar fills up very fast, however you may contact Outreach Director, Amy Earnest
+Generally bookings are accepted in April/May for the following school year starting in August.
+The programs are available on a first-come, first-served basis and our calendar fills up very fast.
+However, you are welcome to contact Program Director, Amy Earnest

-, anytime to check for any remaining spots.
+at any time to check for any open spots.

 What is the Assembly Performance Program?